vfarcic/devops26/manuscript/99-kaniko.md

 Building by itself is not very useful, so we want to push to a remote Docker registry.

 To push to DockerHub or any other username and password Docker registries we need to mount the Docker `config.json` file that contains the credentials.
-Caching will not work for DockerHub as it does not support repositories with more than 2 path sections (`acme/myimage/cache`).
+Caching will not work for DockerHub as it does not support repositories with more than 2 path sections (`acme/myimage/cache`), but it will work in Artifactory and maybe other registry implementations.

 ```bash
 DOCKER_USERNAME=[...]